smk762/notary_docker_3p/README.md

 sudo ln -s /home/$USER/.komodo/VRSC/verus /usr/local/bin/verus-cli
 ```

-Alternatively, run the `./setup_clis.sh` script **after** installing the daemond to create the wrappers and symbolic links for you.
+Alternatively, run the `./setup_clis.sh` script **after** installing the daemons to create the wrappers and symbolic links for you.

----
-### Updating daemon versions

-When a repo hash or branch changes for an update, update the `COMMIT_HASH` arg in the `docker-compose.yml` file for the relevant service.
-Then run `docker compose build <service> --no-cache` to rebuild the container.

 ---
 ## What might go wrong?